mohsij/space-opera/README.md

-# space-opera
+# Space-OPERA dataset: Space Object Pose-estimation with Event and RGB Analysis dataset (WIP title)
-Space-OPERA: Space Object Pose-estimation with Event and RGB Analysis (WIP title)
+This is the repository for eventual dataset release.